bjorn144/KEST2-verkefni/README.md

 ## Question: What happens if you do not run as administrator when you open the command prompt?
 *you will not have acces to anything because your are not administrator*

+# 11.1.2.10 Lab - Explore the Windows Desktop

+## Question: List some of the icons that are on the Desktop.
+*File explorer, Microsoft Edge, Mail*

+## Question: What type of information is available on the Desktop and Taskbar?
+**

+## Question:

+## Question:

+## Question:

 ## Question: